-B. The chairperson must have the tenured rank of associate or full professor and shall be elected from among the members of the disciplinary unit.
+B. The chairperson must have the tenured rank of associate or full professor and shall be elected from among the members of the disciplinary unit or other program.

 53.10 Disciplinary and Other Unit Chairperson: Duties

 The chairperson of the disciplinary or other unit has the following duties: